-If you invest in property via a limited company, you will be liable for corporation tax on your profits.
-The corporation tax rate is currently 19%, but is set to rise to 25% by 2023.
+If you invest in property via a company with limited status, you will be liable for corporation tax on your profits.
+The corporation tax rate is currently 19 per cent, but is set to rise to 25 per cent by 2023.

 If you are a higher-rate taxpayer you stand to make an enormous tax saving.

 You will still be taxed if you want to access your rental income, either via income tax on the salary you pay yourself or tax on dividend payments.
 More on this later when we look at the tax you’ll pay when you take your money out of your company.
 However, there are ways a tax accountant can minimise the tax you pay.

 Private landlords can no longer deduct any of their mortgage expenses from rental income to reduce their tax bill.
 Instead, they receive a tax-credit, based on 20 per cent of their mortgage interest payments.
 If you are an additional or higher rate taxpayer you won’t get all the tax back on your mortgage payments as the credit only refunds tax at the basic rate and not the top rate you paid.
 Furthermore, you may also find yourself pushed into the next tax bracket because you will need to declare the income that was used to pay the mortgage on your tax return.
 This has been a common problem for many property investors and is it why it made more sense to become a limited company, rather than pay tax in a higher band.

 Limited company status becomes much more attractive because, unlike property owned by an individual investor, mortgage interest is treated as a business expense for limited companies.
 This means it’s possible to deduct the cost of mortgage interest before paying your corporation tax.